The Pump Scheduling Problem: A Real-World Scenario for Reinforcement Learning: Details of the Water Distribution System Simulator

-The simulator was developed for investigating the operating behavior of distribution pumps in a real water network in Germany.
-The calculation of the operating point of a pump is based on intersecting the characteristic curve of a pump (hydraulic head vs. flow rate) with the system curve.
+The simulator illustrated in Figure~\ref{fig:wds} is developed to model the operational behavior of distribution pumps in a real-world water network facility located in Germany.
+The calculation of a pump's operating point is based on the intersection between its characteristic curve (hydraulic head versus flow rate) and the system curve.

-The system curve describes the amount of pressure or hydraulic head which is necessary to deliver a certain flow into a system.
-For the system curve one can distinguish between a static and a dynamic part (Figure \ref{fig:SystemCurve}).
-The static part is independent of the flow rate caused by a difference in geodetic height, e.g. when liquid is pumped into an elevated storage tank, or by a static pressure difference.
-The dynamic part is caused by hydraulic losses in the piping system and increase with the second power of the flow rate.
-The operating point of the pump is the intersection of the system curve and the hydraulic head curve of the pump.
+The system curve represents the amount of hydraulic head required to deliver a given flow rate through the network.
+It consists of two components (Figure~\ref{fig:SystemCurve}): a static component, independent of flow rate, determined by the difference in geodetic height (\emph{e.g.} when pumping water into an elevated storage tank) and a dynamic component, which reflects friction losses in the piping system and increases quadratically with flow rate.
+The operating point of a pump is determined by the intersection of its hydraulic head curve with the system curve.

-For the water system according to Figure \ref{fig:wds} the system curve is not constant.
-The static part depends on the current tank level and to a smaller amount on the water demand.
-The slope of the system curve depends on the hydraulic losses in the piping system and in case of a water system of the current water demand.
-For a high water demand, the pressure in the system is smaller and therefore the slope of the system curves becomes smaller, too.
-In cases of a small water demand, the slope is greater, because of the higher pressure in the system.
-Based on measurements, the relationship of tank level, water demand static head and slope of the system curve were derived.
+The system curve in this water distribution network is not fixed.
+The static head varies with the current tank level, while the slope of the dynamic component depends on hydraulic losses influenced by the instantaneous water demand.
+Higher water demand lowers the overall system pressure, resulting in a flatter system curve; conversely, lower demand increases system pressure, steepening the curve.
+The relationship between tank level, water demand, and system curve characteristics was derived from empirical measurements.